 In the spring of 2009, Judith was invited to exhibit her work in Vilnius, Lithuania as part of Europe’s Capital of Culture Celebration.
 She also participated in an exhibit at the Lithuanian National Museum of Art and two of her paintings have become part of the museum’s permanent collection.

 Judith was chosen to exhibit in the fall of 2013 at the Berlin art fair “Berliner Liste” and has also exhibited in Paris, France; Assisi,Italy; St.Tropez,France and various galleries in the U.S. Judith maintains studios in both Northern Virginia and Fenwick Island, Delaware.
-She is currently represented by Gallery Piquel in Lambertville, NJ and Anne Neilson Fine Art in Charlotte, NC.
+She is currently represented by Gallery Piquel in Lambertville, NJ, Anne Neilson Fine Art in Charlotte, NC, and Nepenthe Gallery in Alexandria, VA